ChuufMaster/COS214_Prac5/README.md

 ## Useful Resources

 - [ ] Watch all the videos on this channel [CodeAesthetic](https://www.youtube.com/@CodeAesthetic/videos)
-- [ ] GitHub Desktop should be used for commiting to the main
+- [ ] GitHub Desktop should be used for committing to the main
 - [ ] Do some research on how branching works for version control
 - [ ] Install markdown lint extension for vscode to make sure that the proper formatting for readme files is maintained
 - [ ] Install cSpell extension for vscode for spelling highlighting